 Class 1 felony: These are serious felonies such as sexual assault and possession of serious narcotics or heroin.
 These felonies often result in four to 15 years in prison, but that could be extended to a maximum of 30 years.

 Class X felony: This is the most serious criminal charge you can face, reserved for crimes such as battery with a deadly weapon, aggravated sexual assault, and homicide.
 The penalties can, in more extreme sentences, reach up to 60 years in state prison.

 It is important to remember that any criminal charge you are facing could be aggravated, taking it up a level in the misdemeanor/felony system.
 The only way to ensure that you receive a fair outcome in your case is to consult an experienced criminal defense attorney.

 Gene Ognibene Associates defends the full spectrum of misdemeanor and felony charges, ranging from shoplifting to first-degree murder.
 Our office is in Clarendon Hills and has served DuPage County for over 20 years.
-Call 630-984-5636 to get started with your free initial consultation or reach out online for more information.
+Call 630-984-5636 to get started with your free initial consultation.